mkeyno/easy_airfoil_selection/README.md

 ## how does it work

-In select Airfoil tab, set geometry of the desired airfoil, such as the max chamber, max thickness, and span set desired aerodynamic condiction find button will list the group airfoil with these conditions
+In select Airfoil tab, set geometry of the desired airfoil, such as the max chamber, max thickness, and span

+Set desired aerodynamic condiction

+Find button will list the group of airfoils with these conditions

-can click on each of airfoil on left tree and information alongside the graphs will be display
+Can click on each of airfoil on left tree and information alongside the graphs will be display

-all information regards the Cl & Cd coefficient with be summarized
+All information regards the Cl & Cd coefficient with be summarized

 you can check the compare checkbox at the bottom to compare selected airfoil